Best Tips to Use the Metropolitano

 Lima is one of the biggest metropolitan centers on the continent.
 With over 8 million people, you really wonder how the heck everyone can go about every day in those crowded, loud minibuses.
-Taxis aren’t the most attractive thing either for their higher price, and there’s no metro system here.
+Taxis aren’t the most attractive thing either for their higher price.
 However, with a bit of inquiring at Pariwana Lima, you’ll be given a map and an explanation about Lima’s clean, safe and quick Metropolitano.

 The Metropolitano is an integrated bus system that serves as a metro-type transport option.
 It is clean, quick, and quite safe.
 Armed guards are stationed at every entry point into the system, and the whole thing is quite well regulated.
 Backpackers won’t have any hassles taking their luggage aboard, as there is usually ample room (unless you’re planning on using the system at peak hours around 7am and 6pm).